Your Guide to the 2023 Fourth of July Fireworks in San Francisco

 How should I get around?

-If you’re watching the fireworks elsewhere, just use your best judgment.
-If you plan on drinking, plan on taking a taxi or rideshare.
+Obviously, if you plan on drinking, use a designated driver or take advantage of public transportation, taxis, or rideshares.
 Traffic will be crazy everywhere after the fireworks, even in smaller towns, so just be patient.
 Remember: nothing says America quite like gas-guzzling cars and being stuck in traffic.

 Read on for our list of the best fireworks displays in the Bay, as well as local parades and festivities.